dotnet/AspNetCore.Docs/aspnet/data/ef-mvc/crud.rst

   :end-before:  #endregion
   :emphasize-lines: 1,7,11

-This approach is viable when the web page UI includes all of the fields in the entity and can update any of them.
+You can use this approach when the web page UI includes all of the fields in the entity and can update any of them.

 Entity States
 ^^^^^^^^^^^^^